lookageek/ansible-role-elasticsearch/README.md

 ## Author Information

-This role was created in 2014 by [Jeff Geerling](https://www.jeffgeerling.com/), author of [Ansible for DevOps](https://www.ansiblefordevops.com/).
+This role was created in 2017 by Jayanth Manklu cloning from [geerlingguy/ansible-role-elasticsearch](https://github.com/geerlingguy/ansible-role-elasticsearch).